nanotee/nvim-lua-guide/README.md

 print(vim.api.nvim_get_option('updatetime')) -- 3000
 ```

-Buffer-local and window-local options also need a buffer number or a window number (using `0` will set the option for the current buffer/window):
+Buffer-local and window-local options also need a buffer number or a window number (using `0` will set/get the option for the current buffer/window):

 ```lua
 vim.api.nvim_win_set_option(0, 'number', true)